lcrespom/nnn/README.md

 can be used to generate the output from new input data.

-The network itself is implemented in file `neurons.ts`, and file `nnn-web.ts` controls a simple [web-based user interface](http://lcrespom.github.io/nnn), which can be used to adjust the network parameters and provide learn and test data.
+The network itself is implemented in file `neurons.ts`, and file `nnn-web.ts` controls a [web-based user interface](http://lcrespom.github.io/nnn), which can be used to adjust the network parameters and provide learn and test data.

 ## ToDo
-- Accept a variable number of hidden layers => test using realistic model
 - Web UI
 	- Validation & error message reporting
 	- Report time spent learning
+	- 'Stop learning' button in learn section
-	- Button 'Copy from learn' in test section
+	- 'Copy from learn' button in test section
-	- "Stop learning" button
 	- Draw diagram of learning error curve
 	- Load/save network data: architecture, learned weights, etc.